AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Related Works

-Despite these advancements, a shortage arises in the practical application of such studies, particularly highlighted by Dua et al. \mbox{\cite{Dua2022}}.
+Despite these advancements, Dua et al.~\cite{Dua2022} reveal a gap in practical applicability, as their study is based on idealized assumptions that limit its relevance to real-world deployment scenarios.
 Their research employed pcapStego to craft IPv6 packets with embedded covert channels.
 While their work on a two-layer detection framework combining Deep Neural Networks (DNN) and Support Vector Machines (SVM) represents a significant technical achievement, whether the crafted covert communications packages reflect real-world threats has been questioned.
 The resulting covert communications are oversimplified and unrealistic, so these features make the covert packet generated by pcapStego easy to detect.
-For example, Figure \mbox{\ref{fig:pcapstego}} shows a covert communication containing the word ``Hello'' in the Traffic Class header injected with pcapStego.
-It can be noticed that the sequence number is reset to 1.
-Although a Wireshark view of the pcap file would show it as the same flow, these are corrupt TCP packets that, if sent, would result in TCP errors.
+For instance, Figure \mbox{\ref{fig:pcapstego}} illustrates a covert communication scenario in which the word “Hello” is embedded within the IPv6 Traffic Class field using the pcapStego tool.
+Although Wireshark displays these packets as part of a continuous TCP flow, the sequence number has been manually reset to 1.
+This inconsistency renders the packets invalid from the perspective of the TCP protocol stack and would likely result in connection errors if transmitted over a real network.
 While injecting the covert channel into the IPv6 header, the pcapStego application created fake traffic that mimicked TCP traffic.
-As was shown in \cite{houmansadr2013}, such traffic is easy to identify.
-This characteristic will become a feature, unrelated to the actual injected traffic, that makes it easier for machine learning algorithms to identify.
-This fundamentally undermines the practical significance of their findings and suggests an overestimation of detection capabilities in real-world scenarios.
+As discussed in \cite{houmansadr2013}, this type of traffic is relatively easy to identify.
+The resulting artifacts, which are unrelated to the content of the injected data, can inadvertently serve as distinguishing features for machine learning algorithms.
+This reliance on such superficial characteristics undermines the practical relevance of the findings and may lead to an overestimation of detection performance in real-world scenarios.

 This criticism is echoed across the literature, where the lack of high-quality, realistic datasets for IPv6 covert communication is a recurring theme.
 The gap in data realism significantly hampers the development and testing of effective detection mechanisms.
 Innovative research like Dua et al. (2022) is crucial but must be underpinned by scenarios that accurately reflect the sophistication and subtlety of potential real-world attacks.